MetthewB/NSSP_Project2/README.md

 - **`data/`**
   Contains the dataset for the project.
   - `s1.zip`: The EMG data for subject 1, provided in compressed `.zip` format.
+  - For part 3 you should download datasets S1_E1_A1, S1_E1_A2, S1_E1_A3 from this page (https://ninapro.hevs.ch/instructions/DB8.html), and place them into the folder

 - **`output/`**
   Stores the results of the analysis, including visualizations.